 Mr. Agnew’s working life started in high school as a newspaper reporter in Toronto and he continued his journalism career in St. John’s, Ottawa and Edmonton.
 He was the gold medallist when he graduated from Memorial University of Newfoundland with a B.A. in political science.
 Following his studies, he was a Parliamentary Intern at the House of Commons of Canada.

-Mr. Agnew is on the Board of Directors for Polytechnics Canada and Colleges and Institutes Canada.
+Mr. Agnew is on the Board of Directors for Polytechnics Canada, Colleges and Institutes Canada, and Education Quality and Accountability Office (EQAO).
 He is the past chair of Sunnybrook Health Sciences Centre and Colleges Ontario.
 He also serves on numerous other boards and committees, including the Toronto Region Immigrant Employment Council (TRIEC), the Council on Foreign Relations’ Higher Education Working Group on Global Issues, Sichuan University’s International Advisory Board, CivicAction Steering Committee, ventureLAB’s Board of Directors and Canadian Ditchley Foundation Advisory Board.
 He is a former member of the federal government’s Science, Technology and Innovation Council, a former director of the Empire Club of Canada and has served on the campaign cabinets of the United Way in Toronto and Peel.

 In 2012, Mr. Agnew received a Queen Elizabeth II Diamond Jubilee Medal for his service to the community.